fedosejev/react.tips/data/how-to-use-default-properties-in-react/content.md

 Our `Application` component renders 3 instances of `Panel` component.
 The first two instaces get only one property each - `whatIsUniqueAboutThisPanel`.
 Because we didn't provide `didYouKnowThat` property for them - the default value defined in `Panel` component class is used.

-This is convinient, because imagine a scenario in which our `Application` component simply has no values for `didYouKnowThat` property - what would we render without a default property?
+This is convenient, because imagine a scenario in which our `Application` component simply has no values for `didYouKnowThat` property - what would we render without a default property?

 On the other hand our third instance of the `Panel` component has two properties: `whatIsUniqueAboutThisPanel` and `didYouKnowThat`.
 Because `Application` component provides it's own value for `didYouKnowThat` property: `You can overwrite the default properties` - that value overwrites the default value provided by `Panel` component class - `This default property will be shared across all Panel component instances`.